RFC1920/Mom-Server-Replacement-Project/README.md

   - Add "agclxre5zl.execute-api.eu-central-1.amazonaws.com" to the hosts file on a machine where your server and client will be run.
   - Both server and client make requests to a web server, so this should point to a machine running Apache, NGINX, et al.
+  - Generate a cert with the above hostname that the server machine will trust.
+In my case, I was able to create a cert using my internal Windows Cert Authority, but any CA the machine trusts appears to work.
   - Configure Apache similar to the following:

 ```